 Simultaneously, Crimson, the Company, and the Grier Members entered into the Third Amended and Restated Limited Liability Company Agreement ("Third LLC Agreement") of Crimson.
 Pursuant to the terms of the Third LLC Agreement, the Grier Members' outstanding membership interests in Crimson were exchanged for 1,613,202 Class A-1 Units of Crimson, 2,436,000 Class A-2 Units of Crimson and 2,450,142 Class A-3 Units of Crimson, which, as described in Note 16 ("Stockholders' Equity"), may eventually be exchangeable for shares of the Company's common and preferred stock.
-The Company received 10,000 Class B-1 Units, which represent the Company's common and preferred stock.
-The Company received 10,000 Class C-1 Units (representing 49.50% of the voting interests under the Third LLC Agreement) were issued to the Company in exchange for the former Class C Units acquired from Carlyle and 505,000 Class C-1 Units (representing 50.50% of the voting interests under the Third LLC Agreement) were issued to the Grier Members, in exchange for the Class C Units held by the Grier Members prior to the Crimson Transaction.
+The Company received 10,000 Class B-1 Units, which represent the Company's economic interest in Crimson.
+The Class A-1 Units issued were subject to a final working capital adjustment.
+Additionally, 495,000 Class C-1 Units (representing 49.50% of the voting interests under the Third LLC Agreement) were issued to the Company in exchange for the former Class C Units acquired from Carlyle and 505,000 Class C-1 Units (representing 50.50% of the voting interests under the Third LLC Agreement) were issued to the Grier Members, in exchange for the Class C Units held by the Grier Members prior to the Crimson Transaction.

-In June 2021, a working capital adjustment was made for the Crimson Transaction, which resulted in an increase in the assets acquired of \$.8 million.
+In June 2021, a working capital adjustment was made for the Crimson Transaction, which resulted in an increase in the assets acquired of \$1.8 million.
 As a result the Company issued an additional 37,043 Class A-1 Units to the Grier Members for their 50.50% ownership interest and paid an additional \$908 thousand in cash for the ownership interest the Company purchased.
 The newly issued units resulted in an increase in the aggregate value of non-controlling interest of \$883 thousand and increased the Grier Members' total Class A-1 Units to 1,650,245.